spritz-group/HoneyEVSE/README.md

 The project was develped for the course Advance Topics in Computer Networking Security of the Master Degree Computer Science at Univeristy of Padova.

-The complete paper to our project is availa at the file `Report.pdf`.
+The complete paper to our project is available at the file `Report.pdf`.

 ![image](https://user-images.githubusercontent.com/50354884/219980176-44dd4891-3a9e-47e6-b105-8884642a3ba4.png)